 Through an advisory program that is integrated throughout Classes 4 to 7, Middle School students develop the social and emotional resiliency to face the challenges of adolescence.
 An array of programs and activities helps students become self-advocates, form healthy friendships, communicate effectively and understand the significance of building a strong community.
-Students also address the importance of physical health, and discuss maintaining a healthy body and body image.
-Each student’s advisor and advisory group — typically 10- 12 students — plays a central role in her life at Chapin.
-Groups meet multiple times each cycle to discuss issues that girls wish to talk about, from homework management to social challenges.
-During each student’s time in the Middle School, she learns to better understand herself and those around her.
-She enters the Upper School with the confidence and means to successfully navigate her high school years.
+Conversations centered on identity, empathy, and equity are included in the advisory program to ensure that all students feel recognized and valued for who they are and what they bring to the community.
+Each student’s advisor and advisory group — typically 10- 12 students — plays a central role in their life at Chapin.
+Groups meet multiple times each cycle to discuss issues that students wish to talk about, from homework management to social challenges.
+During each student’s time in the Middle School, they learn to better understand themselves and those around them.
+Each student enters the Upper School with the confidence and means to successfully navigate their high school years.

 Middle School students may take advantage of after-school study hall, which is organized by grade and held Mondays-Thursdays from 3-3:50 p.m.

 Students in Classes 6 and 7 can stay in the building until 6:00 p.m. as part of the supervised Night Owl study-hall program.

 Clubhouse is an after-school enrichment program for students in Kindergarten through Class 4.
 Under the supervision of teachers and qualified Clubhouse personnel, students have the chance to broaden their imaginations, increase their level of physical activity, and develop a deeper appreciation for the arts through the diverse range of activities offered each trimester.
 Participation in the Clubhouse — especially interacting with students from a neighboring school — encourages the girls to widen their definition of community.
 They go beyond the boundaries of their own experiences by working together and exploring an array of perspectives.